Table of Contents

 - Lead routing by availability.
 Leads are routed to the soonest availability rep, maximizing lead response time.

-Lead routing can get complex, especially in large teams with complex territory and company hierarchy rules.
-Discover how to set up your lead routing processes here: What Is Lead Routing?
-Plus 6 Common Lead Assignment Rules.
+Lead routing can get tricky, especially in large teams with complex territory and company hierarchy rules.
+Discover how to set up your lead routing processes in our guide below.

 6. Engage sales process